ibmresilient/resilient-community-apps/fn_google_cloud_functions/README.md

 ## Function Output:
-* The function returns the results as a Python Dictionary.
+The function returns the results as a Python Dictionary.
 Here is an example ouput:
 ```
-{
+results : {
-    "success": True/False,
+  success: True
-    "base64Screenshot": <base64 string>
+  inputs: { },
-    "input_url": <string>
+  base64Screenshot: x
 }
 ```